AvaaScripts/WatchListWebApplication/README.md

-# WatchList Web Application

-## Overview
+Overview

-WatchList is a full-stack web application that allows users to create, manage, and track their favorite movies and TV shows.
-Users can add items to their watchlist, mark items as watched, and leave ratings or reviews.
+WatchList is a full-stack web application that enables users to create and manage a personalized list of movies and TV shows they want to watch.
+The app offers a clean, easy-to-use interface to add and organize favorites with movie poster visuals.

-## Features
+Features

-- User authentication (login/signup)
-- Add, edit, and remove movies/TV shows from the watchlist
+Add, update, and delete movies or TV shows in the watchlist

-- Mark items as watched/unwatched
-- Leave ratings and reviews
+Display movie posters and key information using data from the OMDB API

+Store watchlist data persistently with MongoDB

-- Responsive UI for both desktop and mobile
+Responsive design for smooth use on both desktop and mobile devices

+Asynchronous data loading for seamless interaction without page reloads

 ## Tech Stack